futzu/SCTE35_threefive/README.md

 ## Social Injustice and Stuff
 ___
 ####  __I thought transcode was a word__.
 I use it all the time.
-transcode  *tran(t)s-ˈkōd,* en-
+transcode  *tran(t)s-ˈkōd, en-
- *to decode data from a stream in one format and then encode the data into another format.
+ *to decode data from a stream in one format and then encode the data into another format*.

   ![transcode](https://user-images.githubusercontent.com/52701496/121726762-fc436300-cab8-11eb-95c0-16243efcd860.png)
   ___